 17/01/2019 Kigali – Addis Ababa (BLD)

 This morning is at leisure and after lunch we depart to the airport for our flight to Addis Ababa.

 Welcome to the ‘Cradle of Civilisation’!
 Ethiopia is one of the world’s most extraordinary, yet least visited, countries.
 Lying in the mountains at an elevation of 2,500m, Addis Ababa is the third highest capital city in the world.
 It enjoys a superb climate with an average year-round temperature of 25 degrees.
 On arrival in Addis Ababa we transfer to our hotel, where we enjoy a late dinner.

 This morning we visit the fascinating National Museum where the oldest human skeleton ‘Lucy’ is on display.
 Today is also the start of the Timkat Festival and in the afternoon we join the throng of white-veiled worshippers as they dance and sing in the streets to the beating of drums.
 The Arc of the Covenant is paraded through the streets and the procession then moves to a water source where the festival proper will take place early in the morning.

 Bahir Dar was the capital of Ethiopia in the late 16th and early 17th centuries.
-This attractive town was, and still is, an important commercial centre.
-On arrival in Bahir Dar we transfer to our hotel, situated on the shores of Lake Tana, before heading to the Blue Nile Falls.
-This afternoon is at leisure.
+This attractive town was, and still is, an important commercial centre, located on the shores of Lake Tana.
+Today we head to the Blue Nile Falls.

 21/01/2019 Bahir Dar (BLD)